 ***Please make sure to select the appropriate course option (i.e. Full year / semester) below.

-***Parents, please put your email in the box that says "Email" and the student's email in the box that says "Student Email".
+***Parents, please put student email in the box that says "Email" and the parent's email in the box that says "Parent/Guardian Email".